mpcphys0/img_tools/compare_dicom_gui/README.md

 ## Getting Started with Anaconda and Python

 To work with Anaconda in Windows:
-Download and install from [https://www.anaconda.com/download](https://www.anaconda.com/download)
+Download and install from [https://www.anaconda.com/download](https://www.anaconda.com/download).

-Once Anaconda is installed, run the Anaconda Powershell Prompt from the suite of applications
+Once Anaconda is installed, run the Anaconda Powershell Prompt from the suite of applications.
 You should see (base) followed by PS and the current working directory at the prompt.
-You are working in the base environment
+You are working in the base environment.
 The environment.yml can be used to clone an environment with a particular set of python installation and packages:

 ```powershell